-Before any base material is placed, the entire subgrade should be proof-rolled with heavy, rubber-tired equipment such as a loaded water truck or dump truck.
-The inspector should observe for any soft spots in the subgrade.
+Before any base material is placed, the entire subgrade should be proof rolled with heavy, rubber tired equipment such as a loaded water truck or dump truck.
+The Inspector should observe for any soft spots in the subgrade.
 Corrective actions should include removing any soft or wet subgrade material and replacing it with an approved aggregate base (see subsections 203-3.03(D), 305-3.01, and 304-3.01 of the Standard Specifications).
 Any backfilling of trenches that has been necessary in the preparation of the subgrade should also be proof-rolled and corrected before pavement is placed.

 Expansive clays are potentially damaging to any pavement and especially to concrete pavement since they may cause serious pavement distortion and poor riding qualities.
 If any subgrade soils are encountered which are suspected of being of this type, samples should be promptly submitted to the ADOT Materials Group for tests.
 Corrective measures will depend on the results of tests, the extent and the location of the expansive material with respect to subgrade elevation, and other factors.
-If corrective measures are needed, it may become a design problem at which time the ADOT Materials Group and or Geotechnical Services Section will provide recommendations.
-Estimate the quantity of unsuitable material and the size of the affected area as this may determine how the deficiencies are mitigated.
+If corrective measures are needed, it may become a design problem at which time the ADOT Materials Group will provide recommendations.

-It has become common practice among paving contractors to use automatic grading machines in the preparation of bases for concrete pavement principally because they facilitate finishing to very close tolerances in a minimum of time.
+It has become common practice among paving Contractors to use automatic grading machines in the preparation of bases for concrete pavement principally because they facilitate finishing to very close tolerances in a minimum of time.
 These machines can do excellent work when they are in good mechanical condition and are properly operated.